-The TOE is a Mobile Device which consists of a hardware platform and its system software.
+The TOE is a Mobile Device that consists of a hardware platform and its system software.
 It provides wireless connectivity and includes software for VPN connections to access the protected enterprise network and other Mobile Devices.

-The TOE provides secured communication channels between itself and other trusted IT products using IEEE 802.11-2012, IEEE 802.1X, EAP-TLS, TLS, IPsec, Bluetooth, and NFC, UWB (iPhone 11 and iPhone 12 devices only).
+The TOE provides secured communication channels between itself and other trusted IT products using IEEE 802.11-2012, IEEE 802.11ac-2013 (a.k.a.
+Wi-Fi 5), IEEE 802.11ax (a.k.a.
+Wi-Fi 6), IEEE 802.1X, EAP-TLS (v1.1, v1.2), TLS (v1.2), IPsec and Bluetooth (v5.0, v5.3).
 Via the established network connection, the TOE can communicate with an MDM server allowing administrative control of the TOE.